Thomas Breese: Naval career

-Breese's longing for a life at sea led him to ask Perry for an appointment as his personal clerk.
-Perry was in command of a flotilla of ships at Newport RI when the War of 1812 began.
+Breese had long been infatuated with life at sea and he eventually asked Oliver Hazard Perry for an appointment as his personal clerk.
+Perry was in command of a flotilla of ships at Newport when the War of 1812 began.
 Early in 1813, Perry received orders to go to the Great Lakes.
 Almost 150 sailors from the Newport area, including Thomas Breese, were sent there with him.
 The sailors made the arduous trip to Presque Isle, Pennsylvania, on the shore of Lake Erie, in February and March 1813.

-From March through August of that year, Breese served as Perry's clerk during the time required to build the Lake Erie fleet and prepare it for battle.
-Breese's signature appears on letters he wrote for Perry, indicating his knowledge of Perry's leadership and management of the endeavor.
-Perry appointed Breese the fleet's chaplain, which gave him a higher salary and a berth with the officers on board ship.
-During the ensuing naval battle with the British, Breese served as the commander's aide, along with Perry's younger brother, James Alexander Perry.

-During the combat, Bresse was assigned to Perry's flagship, the USS Lawrence.
+From March through August of that year, Breese served as Perry's clerk while the Lake Erie fleet was built and prepared for battle, and his signature appears on letters he wrote for Perry.
+He was eventually appointed the fleet's chaplain, which gave him a higher salary and a berth with the officers on board ship.
+During the ensuing naval battle with the British, Breese served as the commander's aide, along with Perry's younger brother, James.
+During the combat, Breese was assigned to Perry's flagship, the USS Lawrence.
 The Battle of Lake Erie, sometimes called the Battle of Put-in-Bay, was fought on 10 September 1813.
 Thomas assisted in firing the last operational gun on the Lawrence before it went down.
-Breese was also likely one of the officers who rowed the longboat that carried Perry roughly half-mile (0.8 km), when the sinking of the Lawrence forced him to transfer his command to the USS Niagara.
-Many paintings show the other aide, James Alexander Perry, in the boat too.
+He was also likely one of the officers who rowed the longboat that carried Perry roughly a half mile (0.8 km) when the sinking of the Lawrence forced him to transfer his command to the USS Niagara.
+Many paintings show Perry's brother James in the boat too.